Jimmydalecleveland/coding-blog/src/pages/git-bisect/index.md

 category: "Trinkets and Baubles"
 ---

+If you are more of a visual learner, I have a companion video covering general points in this article:

+<iframe width="1903" height="837" src="https://www.youtube.com/embed/aulaZBVS16g" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <!-- How I came across git bisect -->
 I have this method for finding a bug when it is showing itself to be particularly tricky to locate or reproduce.
 I have called it the "binary search method" for a while now, because I never bothered to come up with an actually good name and it is described quite well by this one, but only if you know what a binary search is.